SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/components/ise/object-model/The-ISEFile-Object.md

 ### <a name="encoding"></a>Codificando

-Suportado no Windows PowerShell ISE 2.0 e posteriores.
+Suportado no ISE do Windows PowerShell e posteriores.

 A propriedade somente leitura que obtém a codificação original do arquivo.
 Este é um objeto **System.Text.Encoding**.